hypo69/hypo/pytest/gemini/src/endpoints/prestashop/_doc/overwiev.md

 1. **Import `pytest`:**  Crucially added `import pytest`.

-2. **Example `Product` class:** Created a simplified `Product` class to demonstrate testing.
+2. **Example `Product` class:** Created a simplified `Product` class to demonStarte testing.
 Replace this with your actual PrestaShop module's classes.
 This makes the tests executable without needing a full PrestaShop module implementation.

 3. **`@pytest.fixture`:** Added `presta_shop_instance` fixture to create an instance of PrestaShop to avoid repeatedly creating objects in each test.